Gangwon FC: History

 Gangwon Province's governor Kim Jin-sun announced a schedule for the foundation of the 15th professional football club to participate in the K League on 28 April 2008.
 A committee, the "Foundation of Football Club in Gangwon Preparation Committee", was organized on 18 June 2008 to facilitate the foundation.
-Preparations had advanced sufficiently that by 17 November 2008, 14 players had joined Gangwon FC in a first nomination.
-On 20 November 2008, Gangwon FC organized its first full squad, a total of 23 players, including nine players from the 2009 K League draft.
-Gangwon FC was formally founded on 18 December 2008 in time to enter the 2009 edition of the K League.
+Preparations had advanced enough that by 17 November 2008, 14 players had joined Gangwon FC in its first nomination.
+On 20 November 2008, Gangwon FC organized its first full squad, totaling 23 players, including nine from the 2009 K League draft.
+Gangwon FC was formally founded on 18 December 2008, in time to participate in the 2009 edition of the K League.

 Gangwon FC played its first ever K League match against Jeju United on 8 March 2009, at Gangneung Stadium, winning 1–0 with a decisive goal from Yoon Jun-ha.
 The team continued their winning start with a further four victories on the trot and causing a sensation in the first half of the 2009 K League season.
 Gangwon was unable to maintain their initial success, and by round 19 had fallen into the lower half of the league table.
 By the conclusion of their first season in the K League, they placed 13th among 15 clubs.

 In the 2009 Korean FA Cup, Gangwon entered the competition in the round of 32 and defeated their first opponent Incheon Korail FC in a penalty shoot-out after a 2–2 draw.
 They then faced the Chunnam Dragons, losing 1–0.
 In the 2009 Korean League Cup, Gangwon finished bottom of their group with only a single win (against Daejeon Citizen).

 Gangwon FC had a difficult season in 2010, even though first striker Kim Young-hoo scored 13 goals in the league.
 The club finished 12th out of 15 clubs.
-The 2011 season was the worst season since its establishment.
-Gangwon finished last in the league and the entire team only scored 14 goals in thirty matches.
+The 2011 season was the worst since the club's establishment.
+Gangwon finished last in the league, with the entire team scoring only 14 goals in thirty matches.

 In the 2012 season, K League imposed a new promotion-relegation structure: bottom two teams in the top-tier league were to be relegated to second division.
 In the 43rd round, Gangwon managed to remain in the top-tier with Baek Jong-hwan's decisive goal that won the away game against Seongnam Ilhwa, avoiding relegation by one point.

 In the 2013 season of K League Classic, the first season in which K League implemented automatic relegation of the bottom two teams and the third from the bottom team having to play in the promotion-relegation playoffs against the champion of the K League Challenge, Gangwon finished the season third from last and subsequently relegated to the K League Challenge after losing to Sangju Sangmu Phoenix over two legs in the playoffs.

 Halfway through the 2018 season, on 12 August 2018, Kim Byung-soo was appointed as new head coach, leading the club to eighth place in the K League 1.